Skip to content

 Let's create a simple POST request to the JSONPlaceholder mock API to create a new user.

-Press Ctrl+T to open the request method dropdown, then press P to quickly select the POST method.
+Press Ctrl+T to open the request method dropdown:

 Adding a JSON body

 Press Ctrl+O to enter "jump mode", then press W to quickly jump to the "Body" tab.
+Jump mode is great for quickly moving through the UI without having to press Tab multiple times.

 Move down to the text area below using J (or Down), and type (or paste) the JSON below.